We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Tension settings are sleek, modern rings with a unique system for securing the diamond.
 Custom-made metal bands hold the diamond with pressure.
-This white gold tension ring, for example, secures the diamond without prongs or metal surrounding the stone.
+This white gold tension ring from James Allen, for example, secures the diamond without prongs or metal surrounding the stone.

 Additional tension-style rings exist, which look like tension settings but don’t hold the diamond through suspension.
-This yellow gold solitaire ring, for instance, has similarities of a tension setting but adds extra security and design with its prongs.
+This yellow gold solitaire ring from James Allen, for instance, has similarities of a tension setting but adds extra security and design with its prongs.

 Whether you decide on a full tension ring or a tension style ring, ensure you purchase one from a highly reputable vendor.
 Throughout our years of experience, we’ve learned that a few select diamond dealers are the most reliable and trustworthy.
 We recommend Blue Nile, James Allen and Brian Gavin Diamonds for the best value and quality.

 In a tension setting, the tension of the metal band secures the diamond in place.
-As a result, the diamond appears suspended between the two sides of the shank, like in this rose gold setting.
+As a result, the diamond appears suspended between the two sides of the shank, like in this rose gold setting from James Allen.